Dobutamine Stress Echocardiogram

 How do I get ready for a dobutamine stress echocardiogram?

-- Your doctor will explain the test to you and let you ask questions.
+Your healthcare provider will explain the test to you and let you ask questions.

 Read the form carefully and ask questions if anything is not clear.

-- Tell the doctor if you are allergic to or sensitive to any medicines or latex.
+Tell the healthcare provider if you are allergic to or sensitive to any medicines

-- Fasting (not eating) may be required before the test.
-Your doctor will give you instructions
+Fasting (not eating) may be required before the test.
+Your healthcare provider will

-on how long you should withhold food and liquids.
-Tobacco use and caffeinated beverages,
+give you instructions on how long you should withhold food and liquids.
+Tobacco use

-such as coffee, tea, and soda, may be restricted several hours before testing.
+and caffeinated beverages, such as coffee, tea, and soda, may be restricted several

 What happens during a dobutamine stress echocardiogram?